4 Day Photography Masterclass – Lamington National Park, Qld

 Day 3: The Snares – North East Island

 The closest Subantarctic Islands to New Zealand, they were appropriately called The Snares as they were once considered a hazard for sailing ships.
 Comprising of two main islands and a group of five islands called the Western Chain; they are uninhabited and enjoy the highest protection as Nature Reserves.
 It is claimed by some that these islands are home to more nesting seabirds than all of the British Isles together.
-We plan to arrive early in the morning and, as landings are not permitted, we will Zodiac cruise along the sheltered eastern side of the main island if the weather and sea conditions are suitable.
+We plan to arrive in the morning, and as landings are not permitted, we will Zodiac cruise along the sheltered eastern side of the main island if the weather and sea conditions are suitable.
 In the sheltered bays, we should see the endemic Snares Crested Penguin, Snares Island Tomtit and Fernbirds.
-Cape Pigeons, Antarctic Terns and White-fronted Terns are also present in good numbers.
 There are hundreds of thousands of Sooty Shearwaters nesting on The Snares; the actual number is much debated.
-The Buller’s Albatross breed here from early January onwards.
+Buller’s Albatross breed here from early January onwards.
+There will be opportunities to view the forests of large tree daisy Olearia lyallii which forms a canopy over much of the island group.

 Days 4: Auckland Islands – Enderby Island

-As we make our way south through the Furious Fifties, also known as the Albatross latitudes, the birding, especially south of the Auckland Islands, should be good.
-We will have a series of lectures on the biology and history of the Subantarctic Islands.
-We will also prepare you for our visit to Macquarie Island.
-Species that we may see include the Wandering Albatross, Royal Albatross, Black-browed Albatross, Light-mantled Sooty Albatross, Salvin’s Albatross, Grey-headed Albatross, Northern and Southern Giant Petrel, Sooty Shearwater and Little Shearwater.
-There should be plenty of prions including Fairy, Fulmar and Antarctic, identifying them is not easy – but we should get some great views.
-Other species to be on the lookout for include the Soft-plumaged Petrel, Mottled Petrel, White-headed Petrel, Grey-faced Petrel, White-chinned Petrel, Grey-backed Storm-petrel, Wilson’s Storm-petrel and Black- bellied Storm-petrel.
+As we make our way through an area known as the Furious Fifties in the tumultuous Southern Ocean, we will learn more about the flora and fauna as we prepare for our arrival at Macquarie Island.
+En route there are great birding opportunities which may include the Wandering Albatross, Royal Albatross, Black-browed Albatross, Light-mantled Sooty Albatross, Salvin’s Albatross, Grey-headed Albatross, Northern and Southern Giant Petrel, Sooty Shearwater and Little Shearwater.
+We will endeavour to spot the Fairy Prion, Fulmar Prion and Antarctic Prion – never an easy task – but we should get some great views.
+Other species to be on the lookout for include the Soft-plumaged Petrel, Mottled Petrel, White-headed Petrel, Grey-faced Petrel, White-chinned Petrel, Grey-backed Storm-Petrel, Wilson’s Storm-Petrel and the Black-bellied Storm-Petrel.

 © Katya Ovsyanikova